 First, it’s important to note the difference between TV stands/cabinets and brackets/wall mounts.
 A TV stand is something your TV stands on (duh), while the stand/cabinet itself stands on the floor.

-A TV bracket, on the other hand, usually comes in two pieces – one is securely attached to your wall, while your TV is attached to the other one.
+On the other hand, a TV bracket usually comes in two pieces – one is securely attached to your wall, while your TV is attached to the other one.
 Then, one part connects or “hangs” on top of the other one – so you save a lot of space.
-(Remember though – in most cases, you’ll still need separate space for your TV set-top box, streamer, or DVD player if you still have one – though all of these are getting smaller and smaller these days.)
+(Remember, though – in most cases, you’ll still need more room for your TV set-top box, streamer, or DVD player if you still have one – though all of these are getting smaller and smaller these days.)